What happens if my child refuses to attend school in Australia?

 The school may also contact the Student Engagement Branch of the ACT Department of Education, which works with school staff and parents to identify and address barriers to attendance and to provide support to students and their families.

-Compliance notices may also be issued to parents if their child continues not to attend school.
+Compliance notices may also be issued to parents if their child continues to not attend school.
 Parents can be issued with fines if compliance notices aren’t followed.

 In Queensland, schooling is compulsory for children from age 6 and a half to age 16, or until they complete Year 10 (whichever happens first).
 Parents can be fined if a school-age child doesn’t go to school, unless there is a reasonable excuse.